beejjorgensen/bgc/src/bgc_part_0850_malloc.md

 remember that `sizeof` works on the size of the type of the expression.
 And the type of `*p` is `float`, so that line is equivalent to `sizeof(float)`.

+Finally, it might be a little weird that I don't have a `free(new_p)` in there anywhere, even though that was the pointer returned by `realloc()`.
+The reason is that we copy `new_p` into `p` on line 23, so they both have the same value; that is, they both point to the same chunk of memory, and there's only the one chunk.
+So when I `free()`, I could actually free either of them for the same effect.

 [i[`realloc()` function]>]